toweringcloud/data-visualization/README.md

 ## python data analytics from scratch

-1. Search Template Code : get code template to crawl data using ChatGPT
+1. Search Code Templates : query codes for crawling & anayltics using ChatGPT
-2. Collect External Data : run code template to collect data using Colab
+2. Collect Wiki & Location Data : run code template to collect data using Colab
-3. Analyse Data : parse and aggregate data using Pandas and the like
+3. Analyse Data : parse and aggregate collected data using Pandas and the like
-4. Visualize Data : check analysed data as map view using Folium
+4. Visualize Data : check analysed location data as map view using Folium
-5. Prepare Web UI : convert final result as web dashboard using Streamlit
+5. Prepare Web UI : make final result as web dashboard using Plotly & Streamlit
-6. Store to Cloud : save final code files into Github cloud
+6. Store to Cloud : commit & push final code files into Github repository
 7. Deploy to Cloud : launch web dashboard with Streamlit cloud

 ## how to run this sample app